-Our lead director is P. Hanrahan, who most recently served as the Chief Executive Officer of American Capital Energy & Infrastructure Management, LLC.
+Our lead director is G. B. Kenny, who most recently served as the President and Chief Executive Officer of General Cable Corporation.
 The lead director is appointed annually by and from the company's independent directors.
 The lead director oversees the board's governance processes, including board evaluations, Chief Executive Officer succession planning and other governance-related and oversight matters.
 The responsibilities of the lead director include presiding at meetings of the Board of Directors in the absence of the Chairman of the Board and presiding at executive sessions conducted without management, except for meetings where executive performance and compensation are discussed, which are presided over by the Chairman of the Compensation Committee.
 The lead director serves as a liaison between the independent directors and the Chairman of the Board, provides direct feedback to the Chairman of the Board on a variety of matters discussed in the executive sessions without management and serves as an informal communication link between the directors and management.
 The lead director oversees that the board discharges its responsibilities and helps to manage the boundaries between board and management responsibilities.
 He or she also works with the Chairman of the Board and the Chairman of the Corporate Governance and Nominating Committee regarding matters to be included on the board agendas and the informational needs associated with those agendas and presentations and approves the agendas, meeting schedules and information provided to the board.
 The lead director works with the Chairman of the Board to ensure that the board works in an independent, productive fashion and is alert to its obligations to our stockholders.
 He or she works with the Chairman of the Board to ensure that board meetings are conducted in such a manner as to allow adequate time and opportunity for appropriate discussion of matters brought before the board.
 The lead director has the authority to call meetings of the Board of Directors and meetings of the independent directors.
 The lead director assumes those other responsibilities which the independent directors may designate from time to time and is available as deemed appropriate by the board for consultation and direct communication with stockholders.
-We believe that this structure recognizes that in most cases one person should speak for and lead the company and board, but also that an independent lead director with substantial authority helps ensure effective oversight by an independent board.
+We believe that an independent lead director with substantial authority helps ensure effective oversight by an independent board.